Find and fix writing mistakes instantly

 - Rather than play video games, Ted decided to work on his English assignment.

-Try using some of these linking words in your writing:
+Try using some of the linking words on this adverb list in your writing:

 - As a result